ayush51/tutorial/tutorial.md

 <a name="field_masking"></a>
 #### Field masking

-You may want to protect your users data during the Surfly session.
-Field masking allows you to hide sensitive information, such as payment details, from the session followers.
+Field masking allows you to protect your users data during the Surfly session.
+If at some point, the user is required to enter sensitive information, such as payment details, into your website, you can hide the input from the session followers.

 <a name="blacklist_whitelist"></a>
 #### Blacklisting and Whitelisting